Intent:

 Teaching of Art and Design Technology in Early Years Foundation Stage

-Pupils should be taught to;
+Pupils are taught to;

 • To use a range of materials creatively to design and make products